Krar: Historical

 In Amhara society, the krar was viewed as an instrument inspired by the Devil and was therefore inferior, whereas the Begena was for praising God and seen as sacred.
 The krar was used to adulate feminine beauty, create sexual arousal, and eulogize carnal love.

 The Derg regime banned playing the krar and imprisoned people who played it, especially in the big cities such as Asmara and Addis Ababa.
 The instrument has been associated with brigands, outlaws, and Wata or Azmari wanderers.
 Wanderers played the krar to solicit food, and outlaws played it to sing an Amhara war song called Fano.

 Contemporary

-Today, the krar which used to be the plaything of the Ethiopian and Eritrean, has become one of the most popular Ethiopian stringed instruments.
+Today, the krar which used to be the plaything of the Eritrean, has become one of the most popular Eritrean stringed instruments.

 The krar is used in secular music, love songs, and poetry.
 It is popular among poet-musicians called Azmari or Wata.